dark-tree/vlt3d/README.md

 **3**.
 Now run `./compile --sync` to download the required dependencies, this process can take some time.

 #### Running
-* Use `./compile --run` to run the default example
+* Use `./compile --run main` to run the "main" example
 * Use `./compile --list` to list avaible example programs
 * Use `./compile --help` for aditional info